All students study effectively but why does it happen some students get better grades while some fail the test?

 So, if you’re doing this study mistake then from now on first understand deeply the material in class and by reading books and then make notes at home.

 Instead of using a study table and chair many students like to study in bed while lying.
 Studying in bed may look normal to you but there are many drawbacks to it.

 First, when you study in bed it gives you a very wrong posture for sitting and studying which leads to your neck pain and back pain.
 In short, studying in bed can be unhealthy.

 Even, It is also found that doing homework or studying in bed can reduce one’s focus because most people tend to associate their beds with comfort and sleep.
-Whereas, using a study table and chair helps you to maintain a better focus while studying.
+Whereas, using a study table and best chair helps you to maintain a better focus while studying.

 Yeah!
 It’s certainly true lying down or sitting upright doesn’t impact your brain function—your posture doesn’t matter.
 But you too have realized when you study in bed you feel sleepy and lazy very often and want to leave your study ASAP.

 Want to know: How to avoid sleep while studying?

 We all read textbooks but how much information do you grab successfully by just reading?
 I’ve seen many students who finish one chapter by reading but don’t get anything.